onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>Y</tt> : T</dt>
 <dd>Output data tensor from average or max pooling across the input tensor.
-Dimensions will vary based on various kernel, stride, and pad sizes.</dd>
+Dimensions will vary based on various kernel, stride, and pad sizes.
+Floor value of the dimension is used</dd>
 </dl>

 #### Type Constraints